Bandwidth/java-reference-app-voice/README.md

 The java-reference-app-voice is an example application to show how the Bandwidth Application Platform APIs can be used to build mobile voice applications.
-This example app is intended to work with the catapult-reference-app-voice-android and catapult-reference-app-voice-ios mobile applications to provide a working example of all the components working together to provide voice on your mobile device.
+This example app is intended to work with the catapult-reference-app-voice-android and catapult-reference-app-voice-ios mobile applications to provide a working example of all the components synched together to provide SIP voice on your mobile device.

 The java-reference-app voice is a spring based application that can be deployed as war in Tomcat or Jetty.
 These instructions document how to deploy the example on Heroku using jetty runner.

-The app exposes a simple REST interface to create an end user and return the credentials that allow the mobile device to connect to the App Platform registrar.
+The java-reference-app-voice app exposes a simple REST interface to create an end user and return the credentials that allow the mobile device to connect to the App Platform registrar.
 A user is created as follows:

 POST /users
 {